Why Peloton is both succeeding and flailing: Reflections on a most memorable week

 Why are analysts rating its stock “underperform”?

 Success as a public company is a different hill to climb.
-Peloton’s market cap is $30 billion, but it’s annual revenues are only around $4 billion.
+Peloton’s market cap is $30 billion, but its annual revenues are only around $4 billion.
 Members initially buy a pricey exercise machine, but most monthly customers are paying either $12.99 or $39 per month to subscribe to exercise classes, which is pennies.
 Competition is also surging.
-Simeon Siegel, a managing director at BMO Capital Markets and regular Peloton rider, spelled it out in an analysis this week: “One can argue that more of Peloton’s market value has been created by its marketing department than by its engineers or instructors.
+Simeon Siegel, a managing director at BMO Capital Markets and a regular Peloton rider, spelled it out in an analysis this week: “One can argue that more of Peloton’s market value has been created by its marketing department than by its engineers or instructors.
 Recommend the bike, worried about the shares.”

 Can you say the problem in plain-speak?